jiqingxxm/Econometrics-Practice/README.md

 ### 📌 Project Overview

-This repository provides practical implementations of econometric methods with real or simulated energy economics data.
-It covers:
+This repository provides systematic implementations of fundamental econometric methods, including OLS, 2SLS, GMM, GLS, and other core estimation techniques.
+All implementations are in Python, making it suitable for teaching and research reference.

+The project systematically implements the following econometric methods:

 - Ordinary Least Squares (OLS)
 - Two-Stage Least Squares (2SLS)
 - Generalized Method of Moments (GMM)
 - Generalized Least Squares (GLS)
-- Spatial econometrics (future)
+- Panel Data Methods (future)

 ---